 If your child has a feeding problem that lasts for several weeks or if you're unsure about your child's nutrient intake, get expert advice.
-Before you give your child a supplement, talk to your child's doctor or a registered dietitian nutritionist.
+The American Academy of Pediatrics recommend that a child's food intake be reviewed before determining the need for a vitamin or mineral supplement.
+So before you give your child a supplement, talk to your child's doctor or a registered dietitian nutritionist.

 Beware of claims for supplements targeted to help children get over colds, depression or attention deficit disorder, among others.
-These claims aren't supported by sound science; such supplements may be harmful.
+These claims aren't supported by sound science and such supplements may be harmful.
+The same is true for herbal supplements, since there is very little research regarding their safety and effectiveness in children.
 An appropriate supplement may be recommended if your child avoids an entire food group due to a food dislike, allergy or intolerance; or if your child is a vegetarian.

 If your health provider recommends a nutrient supplement for your child: